striblab/generator-striblab/generators/app/templates/docs/cms.md

 The command `gulp cms:lcd` will output the data that should be inserted into the LCD fields.

+`gulp cms:lcd` will now also output a file at `./lcd.csv`, which can be used to mass import LCD fields rather than copying and pasting individually.
+In the LCD view, you'll see an option called "Import" (it's two below "Edit").
+Use the file finder to attach `lcd.csv`.

+An important note on this functionality: The gulpfile generates the `./lcd.csv` based on **the most current** build directory. `gulp cms:lcd` does not rerun the build command.
+This means that if you make changes and do not run `gulp deploy`, `gulp publish` or `gulp develop`, the csv will not reflect those changes.

 This command allows you to get a specific field and copy it to the clipboard.
 For instance:

 - `gulp cms:lcd --get="styles"`